 But as a general rule, anyone who encourages students to rely on their ears at the expense of actually learning the grammatical rules tested is not qualified to be tutoring these tests, or at least the English/Writing sections.

-First, that statement is based on the assumption that students are capable of identifying correct answers by ear — but if that were the case, those students probably wouldn’t need tutoring in the first place!
+First, that statement is based on the assumption that students are capable of identifying correct answers by ear.
+If that were the case, however, those students probably wouldn’t need tutoring in the first place!

 Second, although English is obviously more subjective than math, the reality is that standardized test grammar is closer to the latter than it is to the former.
 The SAT and the ACT cover a specific set of grammatical concepts, which are consistently tested in more or less the same format.
 Some of these concepts may be more flexible in real life, but these tests are not concerned with real-world exceptions and nuances.

 The exact context in which concepts are presented will of course change, and concepts might be combined in slightly novel ways, but for the most part, things are quite straightforward.
 If you’ve assimilated the rules thoroughly and understand how to apply them, you get the questions right; if you haven’t, you don’t.

 Commas, for example, are correctly used in four primary instances: before a coordinating conjunction (usually and or but) to join two independent clauses; before an independent clause preceded by a dependent clause; to set off non-essential clauses that can be removed from a sentence without affecting its essential meaning; and between the items in a list.

 Sometimes, it may seem natural to insert a pause in these situations, but that is ultimately irrelevant.
 The issue is not whether a pause make sense, but whether a comma is grammatically required.